Metrics of Positive Ricci Curvature on Simply-Connected Manifolds of Dimension $6k$: Simply-Connected -Dimensional Manifolds

 Hence, by mapping $u_1^1$ to $u_2^0$, $x_0$ to $x_0-u_2^0$ and $x_i$ to $x_i$ for $i>0$, we obtain an isomorphism $H_G\to H_{G^\prime}$ that maps $w_G$ to $w_{G^\prime}$.
 Since the linear and trilinear forms are only non-trivial on elements of $H_{G_1}$, they are also preserved under this isomorphism. \end{proof}

 These modifications will be used to bring a given graph into a reduced form. \begin{definition} Let $G=(U,V,E,(\alpha,k^+,k^-))$ be an algebraic plumbing graph.
 We call $G$ \emph{reduced}, if it satisfies the following conditions: \begin{itemize} \item Every connected component of $G$ is simply-connected. \item The graph only appears as a connected component in $G$ if it is the only non-spin connected component.
-Every $v\in V$ not contained in this connected component has degree at least $3$, and \item Every $u\in U$ with $\alpha(u)=k^+(u)=k^-(u)=0$ has degree $0$ or at least $3$. \end{itemize} On the set of isomorphism classes of reduced graphs the group $(\Z/2)^m$ acts, where $m$ is the number of connected components, by multiplying the $i$-th connected component of a graph by $(-1)$.
-By (4) of Lemma \ref{L:GRAPH_RED} this action preserves $k$-equivalence classes.
-The orbit of a reduced graph under this action is called its \emph{reduced class}.
-Two reduced classes are \emph{isomorphic}, if there are two reduced graphs, one contained in each reduced class, that are isomorphic. \end{definition}
+Every $v\in V$ not contained in this connected component has degree at least $3$, and \item Every $u\in U$ with $\alpha(u)=k^+(u)=k^-(u)=0$ has degree $0$ or at least $3$. \end{itemize} Given a reduced graph $G$ we define its \emph{reduced class} as the set of isomorphism classes of reduced graphs that are obtained from $G$ by multiplying each connected component by $(\pm1)$.
+By (4) of Lemma \ref{L:GRAPH_RED}, two reduced graphs with the same reduced class are $k$-equivalent, so the notion of $k$-equivalence descends to an equivalence relation between reduced classes. \end{definition}

 The following result is now a direct consequence of Lemmas \ref{L:ALG_PL_GR_INV} and \ref{L:GRAPH_RED}. \begin{corollary} Let $G=(U,V,E,(\alpha,k^+,k^-))$ be an algebraic plumbing graph.
 If every connected component of $G$ is simply-connected, then $G$ is $k$-equivalent to a reduced graph $G^\prime$.
 Further, we have $\textup{rank}(H_G)=|U^\prime|-|V^\prime|+\sum_{u\in U^\prime}k^+(u)+k^-(u)$. \end{corollary} It is now a natural question, how \textquotedblleft good\textquotedblright\ this notion of reduced form is, i.e.\ if any two $k$-equivalent reduced graphs are contained in the same reduced class. \begin{question} Let $G_1$, $G_2$ be reduced graphs that are $k$-equivalent for some $k$.
-Are their reduced classes isomorphic? \end{question} This question is open, but we will answer it affirmatively in some special cases.
+Are their reduced classes the same? \end{question} This question is open, but we will answer it affirmatively in some special cases.
 For that we first list the reduced graphs of low rank.
 Clearly the only reduced graph of rank $0$ is the empty graph, which defines $S^6$.